jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 The top-level read function.

+Return `true` if the read is alive (this is, if there is some way to continue it),
+`false` otherwise.

 TODO: This function now either succeeds, creates an event, or throws an exception.
 Therefore, we no longer need a success/failure return code.